Dominic Fike: Early life

 Dominic David Fike was born December 30, 1995, in Naples, Florida, to Jessica Fike and David Mills.
-He is Half Filipino and mixed African-American, Haitian descent.
-Fike has two older step-brothers; a younger brother, Alex; and a younger sister, Apollonia (Apple).
+He is of mixed English, African-American, Haitian, Filipino and German descent.
+Fike has at least six older step-siblings on his maternal side; a younger brother, and a younger half-sister.

 Growing up, both of Fike's parents were heroin addicts.
 His father was absent for much of his childhood.
 When Fike was ten, his father re-entered his life for a week, in which time he taught Fike a few chords on the guitar, before he left again.
 His mother had persistent problems with drug addiction and spent much of Fike's childhood in and out of jail, causing him to stay in different homes, such as those of his older brother, distant relatives or his parents' friends.
 Fike recalled that he and his brother often had to take care of each other due to his parents' frequent absence from his life.
 He has also said that he frequently witnessed domestic violence growing up, due to a number of violent stepfathers.

-Fike has said his childhood life was "full of adventure," as he and his friends would spend time in a forested area near their neighborhood that they called the "Forest of Avalon", where he said they would eat snacks and smoke cannabis.
+Fike has said his childhood life was "full of adventure", as he and his friends would spend time in a forested area near their neighborhood that they called the "Forest of Avalon", where he said they would eat snacks and smoke cannabis.
 Fike went to a number of different high schools, including Naples High, Estero High, and Palmetto Ridge High School, graduating from the latter in 2014.
 Fike briefly enrolled in a college but dropped out after fewer than three days.

-Fike was a fan of Jack Johnson, Blink-182 and Red Hot Chili Peppers.
+Fike was a fan of Jack Johnson, Blink-182, The Strokes and Red Hot Chili Peppers.
 He first acquired a guitar at the age of ten and learned how to play songs by the Red Hot Chili Peppers.
-He and his older brother Sean would often hang out at the guest house of a friend’s home, called the "Backhouse", where they would freestyle.
-Later they coalesced into a formal rap collective which attracted an audience in the community and Fike formed a sub-group called Lame Boys ENT.
+Dominic began rapping circa 2014, taking on the alias L$G (standing for Lord Space Goat.)
+He and his older step-brother Sean (alias Slyte) would often hang out at the guest house of a friend's home, Stefan, which they nicknamed the "Backhouse", where they would freestyle.
+Backhouse LLC was established as a record label soon after this, which many of the members published songs under, including Dominic, until he was signed to Columbia Records.

+Members of Backhouse and others on the Naples rap scene at the time coalesced into a formal rap collective which attracted an audience in the community.
+Fike's childhood friend, Gibran, officially formed this sub-group called Lame Boyz Entertainment, commonly stylised as 'LBE' or 'Lame Boyz ENT.'
+Fike has the letters LBE tattooed on his forehead, making reference to this collective.
 Fike started uploading songs on the Internet in high school.
-The first song he uploaded on YouTube was called "Not A Word".
+The first song he uploaded on YouTube was called "Not a Word", rapped over the instrumental of Mobb Deep's "Survival of the Fittest".
 He also put songs he recorded onto tapes.